 Keto Night Sweats Cause + Quick Fixes for Hot Flash & Keto Flu

-An Asian woman is sitting in her bed with a blue light on, white pillow cases, a white headboard with books on it, and a brown comforter looking miserable due to waking up from keto night sweats or hot and cold flashes and a bedside night lamp to her right and on a night stand with books within it.
+An Asian woman sits in her bed, illuminated by a blue light, with white pillowcases and a white headboard holding books, looking miserable from waking up due to keto night sweats or hot and cold flashes, with a bedside night lamp to her right on a nightstand filled with books.

-Keto night sweats are often an unfortunate and uncomfortable “side effect” of the keto diet, usually accompanied by other less-than-ideal symptoms including irritability, hunger, and fatigue that have collectively been dubbed the “keto flu.”6
+Keto night sweats are often an uncomfortable side effect, usually accompanied by other symptoms like irritability, hunger, and fatigue, collectively known as the “keto flu.”1

 Such night sweats, hot flashes–and day sweats too, for that matter–can be caused by sugar withdrawals, nocturnal hypoglycemia, dehydration, and other factors that we’ll explain further below; but rest assured that the sweating should go away in time and we’ll also provide quick fixes for those who are looking for an immediate solution.

-Can Ketosis Cause Night Sweats?
-Are My Hot and Cold Sweats at Night From Keto?
+Effects of Ketosis on Night Sweats: Understanding Hot & Cold Sweats at Night

-Keto and night sweats go together a little too well and too often; whether one experiences hot sweats or cold sweats throughout the night, this can often be chalked up to the keto low carb diet and is classified as keto flu night sweats.
+Keto and night sweats are often closely linked; whether experiencing hot sweats or cold sweats throughout the night, this can often be attributed to the keto low-carb diet and is classified as keto flu night sweats.

-Somebody following weight loss diets for beginners may never have experienced keto night sweats before and, more broadly, may have never dealt with night sweats at all up to this point.1
+Someone following weight loss diets for beginners may have never experienced keto flu before and, more broadly, may have never dealt with night sweats at all up to this point.2

-For those in such a situation who are at a loss for what causes this excessive sweating, they likely have the burning question of “does keto cause night sweats?”
-Yes, the keto diet can contribute to this uncomfortable state of waking up soaking wet and drenched in sweat.
+For those wondering what causes excessive sweating in this situation, they likely have the burning question: does keto cause night flu.
+Yes, the keto diet can contribute to waking up soaking wet and drenched in sweat.

 A muscular man wearing a tank top with sweat visible on his chest in black and white.